,

 Step 6: The Unresponsive Customer Service

-When the consumer contacts the fake online shopping scam operator to complain, report non-delivery, or request a refund, they find that customer service is either non-existent or deliberately obstructive.
+When the consumer contacts the operator to complain, report non-delivery, or request a refund, they find that customer service is either non-existent or deliberately obstructive.
 Emails go unanswered.
 Chat support is offline.
 Phone numbers are disconnected.
 Return addresses, if provided, are non-functional overseas locations.
 The refund guarantee prominently displayed on the website proves entirely unenforceable.
-The only effective remedy at this point is a credit card chargeback or debit card dispute through the consumer’s bank.
+The only effective remedy at this point is a credit card chargeback or debit card dispute through the consumer’s bank — which is why paying by credit card is the single most important defence against the fake online shopping scam.

-Fake Online Shopping Scam: The Most Common Variants
+Fake Online Shopping Scam Variants

 Clone Brand Websites